tp1845/react_movies-list/checklist.md

     ))}
   </>
 ```
-2. [CODE KNOWLEDGE] - When you rendering list, don't forget to add `key` prop
+2. [CODE KNOWLEDGE] - When you rendering a list, don't forget to add `key` prop

 BAD EXAMPLE:
 ```jsx